Barnegat Township, New Jersey: Local government

 Barnegat Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2024, members of the Barnegat Township Committee are Mayor Joseph Marte (R, term on committee ends December 31, 2026; term as mayor ends 2024), Deputy Mayor Alfonso Cirulli (R, term on committee ends 2026; term as deputy mayor ends 2024), Albert Bille (R, 2025), Pasquale "Pat" Pipi (R, 2026) and Jake Townsend (R, 2024).
+As of 2026, members of the Barnegat Township Committee are Mayor Pasquale "Pat" Pipi (R, term on committee and as mayor ends December 31, 2026), Deputy Mayor Pasquale "Pat" Pipi (R, term on committee and as mayor ends December 31, 2026), Deputy Mayor Fredric S. Rubenstein (R, term on committee ends 2028; term as deputy mayor ends 2026), Alfonso Cirulli (R, 2026), Joseph Marte (R, 2026) and Jake Townsend (R, 2027).

 In November 2015, Martin J. Lisella stepped down from the Township Committee to take a position as the township's business administrator.
 In December 2015, the Township Committee selected former mayor Alfonso Cirulli from a list of three candidates nominated by the Republican municipal committee to fill Lisella's vacant seat expiring in December 2017; Cirulli will serve on an interim basis until the November 2016 general election, when voters will select a candidate to serve the balance of the term of office.